James R. Hackney, JD, Dean

 LAW 7494.
 Bioethics and the Law.
 (3 Hours)

 This course will focus on the intersection of law and bioethics and will consider how different ethical theories may guide legal decisions.
 Topics will include physician-assisted suicide, testing for HIV, reproductive technology, and rationing of healthcare.
 Students will be expected to write a research paper and share some of what they have learned with the class.

 LAW 7495.
 Advanced Criminal Procedure: Investigation.
 (3 Hours)

 During this course, students will examine the law of criminal investigation.
 The primary focus of the course will be to present and discuss leading Supreme Court decisions in the field of constitutional criminal procedure.
 Students will study decisions which apply the Fourth, Fifth and Sixth Amendments and the Due Process Clause to the criminal justice process and the procedures through which criminal laws are enforced.

-This course covers various aspects of appellate practice, focusing on appellate jurisdiction, brief writing and oral advocacy.
-As a component of the course, students will write an appellate brief, working from a record from a lower court, and argue the case.
-The course includes observation of appellate arguments, conversations with appellate judges and with lawyers who focus on appellate practice, and review of recent cases that were briefed and argued in the Massachusetts appellate courts and the First Circuit.
+Covers various aspects of appellate practice, focusing on appellate jurisdiction, brief writing, and oral advocacy.
+As a component of the course, students work in teams of two to write an appellate brief, working from a record from a lower court, and argue the case.
+Includes observation of appellate arguments, conversations with appellate judges and with lawyers who focus on appellate practice, and review of cases that were briefed and argued in both Massachusetts appellate courts and federal courts.

 This course will provide an in-depth review of patent law and practice.
 The course will cover the administrative process for obtaining patents, including the requirements for patentability.
 The course will also cover enforcement of patent rights and the defense of patent infringement suits.
 The course will be presented in a simple, non-technical manner so that students of all disciplines can learn and understand the concepts.